ajleira11/Level5Mission1/README.md

 # Mission 1

-This mission/project focuses on creating API and testing the services provided by the API called functions
+This mission/project focuses on creating API and testing the services provided by the API called functions.

 ## Installation